-Shiffrin skiing through the Visible Skiing Image demonstrates the progressive ankle flex and tipping to keep her COM moving offensively.
-Notice the inside lead that allows edging with greater weight on the outside ski.
-These are the Ski Moves- SWIFT stance,weight transfer, inside lead and tipping.
+The picture of Shiffrin below is the image of what Skiing Moves look like at the gate with progressive ankle flex and tipping (angulation) to keep her COM moving offensively.
+Notice the inside lead that allows angulation.
+The Ski Moves are - SWIFT : stance, weight transfer, inside lead, flexing the ankle, and tipping.

 See more images on the bottom of this page-

-Go to the 2019 Dave C. race photos here, there are 33 pages of them, and see if you can find any examples of athletes skiing through the Visible Skiing Image.
+Go to the 2019 Dave C. race photos here, there are 33 pages of them, and see if you can find any examples of athletes skiing through this image of the Skiing Moves.

 Racing requires good technique and tactics.
 Tactics is finding the fastest line through the course, and it takes a lot of practice.
 Skiing the shortest distance is the goal, but a common problem is skiing too direct and skidding after the gate.
 The other problem is turning too early and skiing a path that is longer and slow.
 Try to have most of the turn completed at the gate.
-This requires inclination in the first half of the turn and angulation before the apex that creates level shoulders.
+This requires inclination in the first half of the turn and angulation around the apex

 On steep, injected courses, world cup racers may purposely skid the start of a turn to stay on a tighter line (stivot).
 Even if they lose a little speed, the shorter line can still be faster.
 Skidding in the top half of the turn loses less energy than skidding later in a turn because the forces are lower.